Average Weather in Multān Pakistan

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-Multān experiences very significant seasonal variation in the perceived humidity.
+Multān experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.4 months, from May 28 to October 10, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
 The muggiest day of the year is August 3, with muggy conditions 98% of the time.